 So does the Citi Prestige card’s fourth night free hotel promotion and the 5x earn rates on flights and hotels (flights must be booked directly with the airlines or with American Express Travel and hotel reservations must be prepaid through AmEx Travel) offered by the Platinum Card® from American Express.
 Likewise for the airport lounge access offered by all three of these cards.
 There’s no doubt these are incredible offers for many, many people.

 But I’ve resisted signing up for these cards, which carry annual fees in the $450-$550 range, as well as their less expensive cousins in the $100 annual fee neighborhood.
-For years, I have chosen to fill my wallet with no-annual-fee cash back cards: the Chase Freedom (5 percent back on rotating categories), Blue Cash Everyday® Card from American Express (3 percent back on U.S. supermarkets and 2 percent back on U.S. gas and select department store purchases) and the Capital One Quicksilver Cash Rewards Credit Card (1.5 percent back on everything).
-I also recently filled a hole in my portfolio with the Wells Fargo Propel American Express® Card, which won me over with its $300 sign-up bonus and triple points on travel and dining (30,000 points = $300 cash redemption value after spending $3,000 in purchases in the first three months).
+For years, I have chosen to fill my wallet with no-annual-fee cash back cards: the Chase Freedom which offers 5 percent back on rotating categories, the Blue Cash Everyday® Card from American Express which offers 3 percent back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1 percent thereafter), 2 percent back at U.S. gas stations and 2 percent back on select U.S. department store purchases.
+I also use the Capital One Quicksilver Cash Rewards Credit Card which offers 1.5 percent back on everything.
+I recently filled a hole in my portfolio with the Wells Fargo Propel American Express® Card, which won me over with its $300 sign-up bonus and triple points on travel and dining (30,000 points = $300 cash redemption value after spending $3,000 in purchases in the first three months).
 Oh, and the fact that it doesn’t charge an annual fee, of course.

 Why I’m reluctant to pay fees